-- A guidance curriculum to help students develop their full educational potential, including the student's interests and career objectives - A responsive services component to intervene on behalf of any student whose immediate personal concerns or problems put the student's continued educational, career, personal, or social development at risk - An individual planning system to guide a student as the student plans, monitors, and manages the student's own educational, career, personal, and social development - Systems to support the efforts of teachers, staff, parents, and other members of the community in promoting the educational, career, personal, and social development of students
+- A guidance curriculum to help students develop their full educational potential, including the student's interests and career objectives - Responsive Services: The school counselor is available to assist students with a wide range of personal concerns, including such areas as family, social, emotional, substance abuse or mental health concerns.
+School counselors also have access to community and mental health resources lists to provide to students and families who may benefit from this support.
+These resources can include mental health, substance abuse, basic needs (such as food, clothing and shelter options), or other local resources.
+Additionally, and with parental consent, EMS ISD refers to Texas Child Health Through Telemedicine (TCHATT) to provide short-term telehealth mental health services to students at no cost to schools or families.
+For questions about resources or other ways your school counselors can support you or your child, reach out to your child's school counselor. - An individual planning system to guide a student as the student plans, monitors, and manages the student's own educational, career, personal, and social development - Systems to support the efforts of teachers, staff, parents, and other members of the community in promoting the educational, career, personal, and social development of students